higgi13425/rmrwr-book/_book/io02-getting-started.md

 4. In the same General tab, at the top, click on the Advanced tab.
 Then select the box for

--   Show full path to project in window title This will show your working directory at the top of your Console Pane.
+-   Show full path to project in window title.
+This will show your working directory at the top of your Console Pane.
 This can prevent confusion and problems later.